-Screams and gunfire: Dad, daughter killed - shooting linked to Head Hunters gang
+'Two beautiful souls gone': Dad, daughter killed - shooting linked to Head Hunters gang

 "Police are not currently seeking anyone else in connection with the investigation and believe that those involved were known to each other," said Detective Inspector John Sutton.

-"Police enquiries are continuing, including the scene examination and locals will see an increased Police presence in the area until tomorrow.
+"Police inquiries are continuing, including the scene examination and locals will see an increased Police presence in the area until tomorrow.

 "Post-mortem examinations will be carried out in the coming days.